-8. How long will your information be held?

 To evaluate the long term impact of our activities, the University will keep your data until you are age 27, unless you tell us otherwise.
 This will enable us to track your university and career destinations.

-If you have given your consent for individual tracking, Higher Education Access Tracker (HEAT) will retain your data until you are age 30.
+If you have given your consent for individual tracking, Higher Education Access Tracker (HEAT) (University of Kent) will retain your data until you are age 30.
 If you have entered higher education during that period, your data will be retained for 15 years from your graduation to ensure continued commitment to long-term research into post-graduation outcomes and social mobility.

-Current